Robert Johnson III: Politics

 Johnson ran for the State Senate in 1992 against incumbent Pat Welch, a two-term incumbent from McComb.
 After an intense campaign, he was elected to the Mississippi Senate for the 38th district in 1993.
 He served till 2003, after losing election to Kelvin Butler following redistricting.

 When Philip West, a member of the Mississippi House of Representatives for the 94th district resigned to run for the mayor of Natchez and won, Johnson was encouraged to run.
 He ran against four others in the special election on August 3, 2004, coming first with 35.4%.
 Making it to the run-off on August 17, 2004, he defeated his opponent 53.6% to 46.4% of the vote.
 He assumed office in 2004.

 Johnson was elected Minority Leader for the Mississippi House of Representatives in 2020, winning it without opposition.
-A few weeks before his election, he had announched his retirement, but cancelled it as it was pending a decision.
+A few weeks before his election, he had announced his retirement, but cancelled it as it was pending a decision.

 Johnson has been noted for his bipartisan spirit in the legislature.